annaloggg/1530FinalProject/README.md

 🗃️ Database Setup

-Make sure you have json-server installed.
+Make sure json-server has been installed.
 To start the local database, run the following command:

 npx json-server --watch db.json --port 8000